astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 > [Categories](https://docs.joomla.org/Special:MyLanguage/Category 'Special:MyLanguage/Category') are a way of organising content in Joomla!
 A category contains posts and other categories.
 A post can only be in one category.
 If a category is contained in another, it is a subcategory of the category.

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t11b...t12)[^github.com/astridx/boilerplate/compare/t11b...t12] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t11b...t12)[^github.com/astridx/boilerplate/compare/t11b...t12] and copy these changes into your development version.

 ## Step by step